-Purple Rice is a delicious first course typical of Piedmontese cuisine.
-Made with rice, red onion, olive oil, red wine, broth, grated cheese, and salt, this dish is a burst of flavor and color.
-The rice, after being cooked with red onion, is flavored with red wine and broth, and then served with a generous sprinkle of grated cheese.
-This recipe is perfect for impressing your guests with a dish of unique taste and captivating color.
+Purple Rice is a tasty first course typical of Piedmontese cuisine.
+Made with rice, red onion, olive oil, red wine, broth, grated cheese and salt, this dish is an explosion of flavor and color.
+The rice, after being cooked together with the red onion, is flavored with red wine and broth, and then served with a generous sprinkle of grated cheese.
+This recipe is perfect to amaze your guests with a dish that has a unique taste and an attractive color.

-Sauté the finely chopped onion in a tablespoon of oil and then add the rice to toast for two minutes
+Sauté the finely chopped onion in one tablespoon of oil, then add the rice and toast for two minutes

 Add the red wine (if you already have some at home, preferably use Lambrusco), stir with a wooden spoon and let the wine evaporate

-Add the broth (one ladle at a time), stirring it into the rice and letting it gradually dry; do this for fifteen minutes with the pot uncovered; add salt
+Add the broth (a ladle at a time), stirring it into the rice and allowing it to be absorbed gradually; continue for fifteen minutes with the pot uncovered; season with salt

-Turn off the heat, making sure the last ladle of broth is not completely evaporated
+Turn off the heat, making sure that the last ladle of broth has not completely evaporated

 Serve immediately